riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-07-09-Explaining-Europe.markdown

 categories: AI adtech privacy Facebook Google
 ---

-I pay for Ben Thompson's [Stratechery](https://stratechery.com) newsletter, and normally enjoy it, but like most commentators, he does have his biases.
+I pay for Ben Thompson's [*Stratechery*](https://stratechery.com) newsletter, and normally enjoy it, but like most commentators, he does have his biases.

-In his latest [free update](https://stratechery.com/2024/the-e-u-goes-too-far/) he takes issue with the EU's latest forays into regulating tech firms, and specifically the objection to the "pay or consent" system, where users are given the choice between accepting Meta's tracking, or paying €12.99.
+In his latest [free update](https://stratechery.com/2024/the-e-u-goes-too-far/) he takes issue with the EU's latest forays into regulating tech firms, and specifically the objection to the "pay or consent" system, where users are given the choice between accepting Facebook/Meta's tracking, or paying €12.99 a month.
 Ben writes:

-> there is no universe where a non-personalized version of Meta’s products are “equivalent” to a personalized version from a business perspective.
+> there is no universe where a non-personalized version of Meta’s products are \[sic\] “equivalent” to a personalized version from a business perspective.
 Personalized ads are both far more valuable to advertisers, who only want to advertise to potential customers, not the entire Meta user base, and also a better experience for users, who get more relevant ads instead of random nonsense that isn’t pertinent to them.
 Indeed, personalized ads are so valuable that Eric Seufert has estimated that charging a subscription in lieu of personalized ads would cost Meta 60% of its E.U. revenue; being forced to offer completely un-personalized ads would be far more injurious.

 This whole paragraph is one giant unfounded assertion.
 It is far from clear that targeted ads give a better experience to users; speaking for myself, I only ever see either super-generic ads that do not take advantage of any of the tracking data, or creepily over-targeted ones like those T-shirts that are obviously just cross-referencing a couple of the user's own revealed interests.
 It's never "someone finally figured out a USB-C cable that's good actually"; I have to find that on my own.